chronological order

 Star Trek Beyond

-Three years into their five-year mission, the Enterprise is ambushed and destroyed by a massive, coordinated swarm fleet, stranding the fractured crew on a hostile, uncharted planet.
+Three years into their five-year mission, the Enterprise is ambushed and torn apart by a coordinated swarm fleet, stranding the fractured crew on a hostile planet.
+Returning to core franchise values, the film argues the Federation's strength lies in unity and diversity rather than isolation and force.

 Star Trek: The Next Generation